danielang2020/danielang2020.github.io/documents/k8s/k8s.md

 ##### Ephemeral Containers
 > A special type of container that runs temporarily in an existing Pod to accomplish user-inititated actions such as troubleshooting.
 You use ephemeral containers to inspect services rather than to build applications.

+#### Workload Resources
+##### Deployments
+> You describe a desired state in a Deployment, and the Deployment Controller changes the actual state to the desired state at a controlled rate.
+You can define Deployments to create new ReplicaSets, or to remove existing Deployments and adopt all their resources with new Deployments.

+> The pod-template-hash label is added by the Deployment controller to every ReplicaSet that a Deployment creates or adopts.
+Do not change this label.

+> A Deployment's rollout is triggered if and only if the Deployment's Pod template is changed, for example if the labels or container images of the template are updated.
+Other updates, such as scaling the Deployment, do not trigger a rollout.

+> Deployment ensures that only a certain number of Pods are down while they are being updated.
+By default, it ensures that at least 75% of the desired number of Pods are up(25% max unavailable). <br/>
+> Deployment also ensures that only a certain number of Pods are created above the desired number of Pods.
+By default, it ensures that at most 125% of the desired number of Pods are up(25% max surge).<br/>
+> For example, if you look at the above Deployment closely, you will see that it first created a new Pod, then deleted some old Pods, and created new ones.
+It does not kill old Pods until a sufficient number of new Pods have come up, and does not create new Pods until a sufficient number of old Pods have been killed.

+> If you update a Deployment while an existing rollout is in progress, the Deployment creates a new ReplicaSet as per the update and start scaling that up, and rolls over the ReplicaSet that it was scaling up previously - it will add it to its list of old ReplicaSets and start scaling it down.

+> It is generally discouraged to make label selector updates and it is suggested to plan your selectors up front.
+In any case, if you need to perform a label selector update, exercise great caution and make sure you have grasped all of the implications.

+> Kubernetes marks a Deployment as progressing when one of the following tasks is performed:
+>- The Deployment creates a new ReplicaSet.
+>- The Deployment is scaling up its newest ReplicaSet.
+>- The Deployment is scaling down its oldest ReplicaSet(s).
+>- New Pods become ready or available.

+> Kubernetes marks a Deployment as complete when it has the following characteristics:
+>- All of the replicas associated with the Deployment have been updated to the lastest version you've specified, meaning any updates you've requested have been completed.
+>- All of the replicas associated with the Deployment are available.
+>- No old replicas for the Deployment are running.

+> Your Deployment may get stuck trying to deploy its newest ReplicaSet without ever completing.
+>- Insufficient quota
+>- Readiness probe failures
+>- Image pull errors
+>- Insufficient permissions
+>- Limit ranges
+>- Application runtime misconfiguration

+##### ReplicaSet
+> A ReplicaSet's purpose is to maintain a stable set of replica Pods running at any given time.
+As such, it is often used to guarantee the availability of a specified number of identical Pods.

+> A ReplicaSet is defined with fields, including a selector that specifies how to identify Pods it can acquire, a number or replicas indicating how many Pods it should be maintaining, and a pod template specifying the data of new Pods it should create to meet the number of replicas crtieria.
+A ReplicaSet then fullfills its purpose by creating and deleting Pods as needed to reach the desired number.
+When a ReplicaSet needs to create new Pods, it uses its Pod template.

+> A Deployment is a high-level concept that manages ReplicaSets and provides declarative updates to Pods along with a lot of other useful features.
+Therefore, we recommend using Deployment instead of directly using ReplicaSets, unless you require custom update orchestration or don't require updates at all.